-Payable upon separation of services from the Port, PTO (paid time off) may be accumulated up to a maximum of 30 days at 100% of an employee's current salary and up to a maximum of 90 days at 50% of an employee's current salary.
-Furthermore, employees are allowed to cash out up to 20 days per year of their unused PTO balances.
+Payable upon separation of services from the Port, PTO (paid time off) may be accumulated up to a maximum of 60 days at 100% of an employee's current salary and up to a maximum of 120 days at 50% of an employee's current salary.
+Employees are also allowed to cash out up to 30 days per year and the CEO up to 40 days per year of their unused PTO balances.